 The ideal temperature for a turkey depends on what texture you like:

-If you want a turkey with more of a crispy texture, then smoke it at 175˚F for 12 to 14 hours.
+If you want a turkey with a crisper texture, then smoke it at 175˚F for 12 to 14 hours.

 For a moist, tender turkey, then smoke the bird at 190˚F for 2 to 4 hours.